 Case 1 illustrates the procedures for applying basic machine learning techniques, specifically non-linear regression and polynomial regression, in graphical approximation.
 It is important to note that integral solutions for the influence factor IG are indeed available, as detailed in the works of Davis & Poulos (1968) and Mayne & Poulos (1999).
 While it remains a good practice to perform numerical integration to evaluate settlements precisely using the elastic displacement theory upon which Figure 1 is based, this paper does not aim to replace the original integration method.
 Instead, it offers an alternative to both the integration method and the traditional graph reading method, establishing a closed-form solution that simplifies computation while preserving accuracy.

-Case 2 demonstrates the application of Gaussian Process Regression (GPR) and Fully Connected Neural Networks (FCNN) in understanding the relationships among multiple variables.
-Although the data exhibits certain patterns, developing a simple closed-form equation linking all variables is impractical.
-Therefore, GPR and FCNN are employed to predict the dependent variable Rb directly, bypassing the need to ascertain the form of the equation.
-The predictions from these models align closely with the results obtained from manual interpolation.
+Case 2 illustrates the application of Gaussian Process Regression (GPR) and Fully Connected Neural Networks (FCNN) to explore the relationships among multiple variables.
+While the data reveals certain patterns, deriving a simple closed-form equation that links all variables seems impractical.
+Consequently, GPR and FCNN are utilized to directly predict the dependent variable Rb, eliminating the need to determine the equation's form.

+The outcome of these regression analyses consists of two machine learning models available as digital files for download from GitHub at https://github.com/Opengti/papers/tree/main/ML_graph_approximation.
+The online folder also contains the raw data and simple instructions for using the digital models.
+Readers are encouraged to clone the entire repository and load the machine learning models directly for predictions using the Python code provided in the repository.

+A key feature of the GPR model that facilitates prediction is the covariance matrix, which is computed using the specified kernel settings and the training data prepared by the author.
+This covariance matrix encapsulates the mathematical relationships between the trained data points.
+If readers apply the same kernel settings with different data points, the resulting covariance matrix will differ significantly.
+In essence, each GPR model is unique to its original training data, even if the output predictions may be similar.

+In contrast, the hidden mathematical relationships within the FCNN model are defined by the weights and biases of each neuron in the network.
+The behaviour of each neuron is influenced by the activation function applied to the weighted sum of its inputs.
+This combination of weights, biases and activation functions enables neural networks to learn complex mappings from inputs to outputs.
+However, it is important to note that the author's model may not be the optimal one.
+The number of hidden layers in the neural network can significantly affect the smoothness of the curvature of each L/d layer.
+Readers should balance computation time and model performance if they wish to develop their own models.

 The case studies presented herein illustrate straightforward approaches to developing machine learning models for digitizing graphical data, solving non-linear regression problems, and identifying relationships among multiple variables.
 Compared to traditional graphical interpolation, machine learning offers a practical alternative for geotechnical engineers, enhancing efficiency in their daily workflows.
 In particular, FCNN provides a simple and effective method for identifying complex data relationships with minimal data handling, as demonstrated in Case 2.